InductiveStep/aoc2025/README.md

 Solutions (no to AI, yes to Googling regex syntax):

-[Day 1](https://inductivestep.github.io/aoc2025/aoc01.nb.html) &ndash; powered by modulo arithmetic, a 621,136 row dataframe, and for loops (no shame)
+[Day 1](https://inductivestep.github.io/aoc2025/aoc01.nb.html) &ndash; powered by modulo arithmetic, a 621,136 row dataframe, and for loops (no shame).

 [Day 2](https://inductivestep.github.io/aoc2025/aoc02.nb.html) &ndash; part 2 was
 harder than it looked until I reread the question.
 Lesson learned, one day...